Everything you need to know...

 Course leaders and tutors

-- professional voluntary work and human rights.
-Through this experience you gain practical, transferable skills and experience, such as teamwork, oral and written communication, advocacy and commercial awareness.
+Through this experience you will gain practical, transferable skills and experience, such as teamwork, oral and written communication, legal writing and drafting, advocacy and commercial awareness.
 This will enhance your graduate skills and impress future employers.

 You will create and develop your professional network by working under the supervision of qualified solicitors and paralegals, and liaising with lawyers and other professionals.
 Our excellent links with the local, regional and national legal profession enable you to gain valuable work experience opportunities and benefit from guest lectures from eminent legal experts.

-This course is a fully qualifying law degree and is therefore the first step towards a career in the legal profession, typically as a solicitor or barrister.
+As a law conversion course, the LLM in Legal Professional Practice is the first step towards a career in the legal profession, typically as a solicitor or barrister.
 With a law degree, you will also be in the top 25% of those who secure graduate jobs in the wider commercial and business sector.
+This course helps prepares you for a career in a number of fields such as:

 - law (solicitor, barrister, paralegal, in-house counsel, in the private or public sector)